Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 Taken together, these properties portray emergency pedagogical design as reactive, indirect, and iteration-driven work conducted under uncertainty and with limited visibility into student behavior.
-In the following subsections, we elaborate on five recurring barriers that shape and often constrain how instructors carry out this work, summarized in \tab{tab:results-overview}.
+In the following subsections, we elaborate on five recurring barriers that constrained how instructors carried out emergency pedagogical design within this setting, summarized in \tab{tab:results-overview}.